Cooking With Lion’s Mane Mushrooms

 Lion’s Mane knows this, and it's been cooking up some special properties that specifically target your brain’s function and long term wellbeing.
 Ever heard of hericenones and erinacines? (we know you haven’t, it’s ok!).
 These are the secret weapon of the Lion’s Mane mushroom.

-These unique compounds can sneakily cross your blood-brain barrier and directly impact your brain, something many medicinal mushrooms simply can’t do.
+These unique compounds can sneakily cross your blood-brain barrier and directly impact your brain, something many functional mushrooms simply can’t do.

 Their mission once they get to work in your brain?
 To save your neurons from the perils of cognitive decline as you age.
 This means protecting you from things like Alzheimers and brain fog.